An Optimistic-Robust Approach for Dynamic Positioning of Omnichannel Inventories: Column and Cut Generation (CCG) Method to solve BIO-

 \section{Column and Cut Generation (CCG) Method to solve BIO-$\lambda$}

 We reformulate the inner min-max problem of BIO-$\lambda$ as a minimization problem by taking the dual of the innermost maximization problem:

 Observe that both ${\bf x}$ and the optimistic walk-in sales variable $s^{b+}_{tl}$ are passed on to this problem, which we henceforth refer to as the sub-problem (SP).
 The variables $\alpha, \beta$ and $\gamma$ are the duals to the constraints in the primal problem (the innermost fulfillment problem).
 The inner problem in the above model is nonlinear and NP-Hard due to the bi-linear terms $\alpha_{tl}{D}_{tl}^{b+} $, $\beta_{tz} {D}_{tz}^o$.
-We propose an exact mixed-integer linear reformulation that relies on the proposition below and the fact that there exists an optimal (worst-case) sub-problem demand ${\bf D}^-$ which is at an extreme point of the uncertainty set $U$ (given the dual variables $\alpha, \beta, \gamma$, the problem is an LP with ${\bf D}^-$ as the variables; also see~\citealt{zeng2013solving} and reference therein). \begin{proposition}~ The extreme points of the uncertainty set $U$ described in Eq.(\ref{eqn:uncertainty_set}) are integral with integral bounds. \end{proposition} The proposition states that so long as the bounds in Eq.(\ref{eqn:uncertainty_set}) (which are quantiles) are integral, the extreme points are integral.
+We aim to leverage the column and cut generation (CCG) algorithmic framework to solve two-stage RO problems proposed by~\citet{zeng2013solving}.
+The CCG algorithm guarantees optimal convergence if the subproblem is solved exactly.
+To achieve the latter, we propose an exact mixed-integer linear reformulation that relies on the proposition below and the fact that there exists an optimal (worst-case) sub-problem demand ${\bf D}^-$ which is at an extreme point of the uncertainty set $U$ (given the dual variables $\alpha, \beta, \gamma$, the problem is an LP with ${\bf D}^-$ as the variables). \begin{proposition}~ The extreme points of the uncertainty set $U$ described in Eq.(\ref{eqn:uncertainty_set}) are integral with integral bounds. \end{proposition} The proposition states that so long as the bounds in Eq.(\ref{eqn:uncertainty_set}) (which are quantiles) are integral, the extreme points are integral.
 Real-world demand realizations are discrete and therefore, the estimated quantiles of demands, and their aggregate values, are integral, making it easier to fulfill the conditions of the proposition. {For general uncertainty sets $U$ whose structure maybe different from Eq.(\ref{eqn:uncertainty_set}), the results of the proposition may not be true.
 In that case, one may choose to work with (1) a discrete uncertainty set, say $U_{\mathbb{Z}}$, or (2) the convex set generated by the integral points in $U$.
-Next, we propose an exact mixed-integer linear reformulation by tapping into the fact that the optimal adversarial demand is indeed discrete. } \begin{proposition}~ The sub-problem can be re-formulated exactly as follows.
+Next, we propose an exact mixed-integer linear reformulation by \textcolor{\highlightcolor}{leveraging the discreteness of the optimal adversarial demand.
+Specifically, we enumerate all integral values within the uncertainty set $U$ which happens to also include the optimal adversarial demand, due to Proposition~\ref{Integral_ExtremePoints}. } \begin{proposition}~ The sub-problem can be re-formulated exactly as follows.
 Here, let $\overline{D}_{tlk}^b$ for $k \in K^b_{tl}$ and $\overline{D}_{tzk}^o$ for $k \in K^o_{tz}$ be the discrete values of the uncertainty that are feasible to the first set of box constraints in Eq. \eqref{eqn:uncertainty_set} in set $U$ and $M = \max_{t,l}\{ p^b_{tl} + b^b_{tl} , p^o_t +b^o_t - c_{lz}\} + |T+1|\max_l h_l$.

 \end{proposition}